Walt Disney restructures entertainment businesses to boost streaming

 The media and theme parks company launched the Disney+ streaming service in November 2019.
 It has exceeded its own targets by drawing more than 100 million streaming customers worldwide to Disney+, Hulu and ESPN+.

-Streaming pioneer Netflix Inc NFLX.O boasts 193 million, but has built that customer base over the 13 years since in launched streaming.
+Streaming pioneer Netflix Inc boasts 193 million, but has built that customer base over the 13 years.

-Loeb argued that Disney needed to cut its dividend to increase spending on new TV shows and movies to accelerate new customers growth.
+Loeb had argued that Disney needed to cut its dividend to increase spending on new TV shows and movies to sign up new customers more quickly.

-In an interview with CNBC, Disney Chief Executive Bob Chapek said the company is planning to increase investments in content but he did not say if it was prepared to cut its dividend to finance the strategy.
+Disney Chief Executive Bob Chapek, in an interview with CNBC, said the company is planning to increase investments in content but he did not say if it was prepared to cut its dividend to finance the strategy.

 “Managing content creation distinct from distribution will allow us to be more effective and nimble in making the content consumers want most, delivered in the way they prefer to consume it,” Chapek, who took the company’s top job in February, said in a separate statement.

+In a statement on Monday, Loeb welcomed Disney’s revamp of its media and entertainment structure.

+“We are pleased to see that Disney is focused on the same opportunity that makes us such enthusiastic shareholders: investing heavily in the (direct-to-consumer) business, positioning Disney to thrive in the next era of entertainment,” Loeb said.

-Under the changes, Disney’s studios, general entertainment and sports business would come under one division while distribution and commercialization would come under a separate global unit.
+Under the changes, Disney’s studios, general entertainment and sports business would come under one division while distribution and commercialization would fall under a separate global unit.

 Disney said its creative teams would develop and produce programming for streaming and traditional platforms, and the distribution group would decide where customers would see it.